Assault At Work Compensation Claim – How Much Could I Receive?

 What Is The Average Payout For Assault At Work?

-Those working out this part of the payout can refer to the Judicial College Guidelines (JCG), a document that features illustrative compensation figures for various injuries.
+Claim handlers who calculate general damages refer to the Judicial College Guidelines (JCG), which include illustrative compensation figures for various injuries.

 Compensation Table

 The table below contains figures from the JCG.
 Please use them as a guide only.
-Also, note that the top figure is not from the JCG.
+They are not a guarantee of assault-at-work compensation.
+The top figure is not from the JCG.

 Special Damages In Assault At Work Compensation Claims

 You may be wondering, ‘I was assaulted at work; what else can I claim?’.
-If you were attacked at work, you may be awarded special damages, which compensate for any financial harm or losses caused by the assault.
+If you suffered financial losses because you were attacked at work, compensation may include special damages.

-• Damaged items – Your personal items might be damaged in the attack, such as your clothes, mobile or glasses.
+• Damaged items—The attack might damage your items, such as your clothes, mobile phones, or glasses.
 Make sure to keep proof of any repairs or replacements.

 • Prescription fees – You may need medication to alleviate symptoms.
 Retain any receipts to prove this expense.

-• Specialist equipment – Depending on the severity of the attack, you may require specialist equipment.
+• Specialist equipment—Depending on the severity of the attack, you may require specialist equipment.
 For example, you may need a wheelchair after your injury.
-Hold on to invoices or receipts as proof of purchasing any equipment.
+Keep invoices or receipts as proof of purchasing any equipment.

 Stacks of coins representing the average payout for an assault at work.